Liam-W-Smith/Liam-W-Smith.github.io/open-giscience.md

 title: Is GIS a Science?
 ---

-In this post, I’ll explore the question: does working with GIS qualify as “science”?
+In this post, I’ll explore the question: does working with Geographic Information Systems (GIS) qualify as “science”?
 But before I get there, I’d like to explain why we care if GIS is a science.

 It’s not immediately obvious that the distinction matters.